orgmycology/astropy_report/sections/community_recommendations.md

 >  Expanding workshops to these targeted communities.

-Some community members also suggessted more informal, self-directed opportunities for learning:
+Some community members also suggested more informal, self-directed opportunities for learning:
 >  Monthly live demos / mob coding over Zoom?
 Office hours, like
         bring your annoying coding problem that you feel silly for not being able to solve, and we\'ll make breakout rooms and work on